Don Jacobson & Pam Whitfield, R.D.

 that were reducing their quality of life.
 She returned to school, earning a B.S. in Nutrition & Dietetics from Northern Illinois University.

-Pam is now a Registered Dietitian with a Master's degree in Nutrition & Dietetics.
-She finds counseling people on meal plans targeted at
+Pam is a Registered Dietitian and Certified Diabetes Educator with a Master's degree in Nutrition & Dietetics.
+She finds counseling people

-specific medical conditions in both clinical and out-patient settings particularly fulfilling.
-“People, truckers, want to do right by themselves.
+on meal plans targeted at specific medical conditions in both clinical and out-patient settings particularly fulfilling.
+“People, truckers, want

+to do right by themselves.
 They just don’t know how.
 They need a support network to help them succeed.”
-Pam teaches nutrition at Benedictine University and is the
+Pam appears on S

 Don Jacobson has been involved in the materials handling industry for over 20 years.
 He has provided marketing support for companies

 dealing with the freight and logistics industry.
-A writer and noted outdoor cook, Don is the author of four books including The One Pan
+A writer and noted outdoor cook, Don is the author of four books including

-Gourmet, The One Pan Gourmet Cooks Lite and The One Pan Gourmet Galley Companion.
+, The One Pan Gourmet Cooks Lite and The One Pan Gourmet Galley Companion.
 He has also penned articles for Transport

-glanced at him one day and suggested that his cholesterol was “a bit” high, Don has restructured his cooking by eliminating salt and fat
+was “a bit” high, Don has restructured his cooking by eliminating salt and fat wherever he can.
+“I give cooking demos to groups

-wherever he can.
-“I give cooking demos to groups everywhere.
+everywhere.
 Food is important to people.
-We are trying to help them make changes for
+We are trying to help them make changes for health while keeping meals enjoyable.”

 Don and Pam met at Northwestern University’s radio station, WNUR.
 They have two children, Katie and Mike.
 Pam and Don are both firm